kristopalka/Drawer/README.md

 # Drawer
-Windows app and Arduino code, communicating by serial port
+This app lets yu draw on your computer screen, and shows it on connected arduino's screen

 ## Overview
 Drawer is a program that allows drawing monochromatic vector graphics objects on a Windows app, send it in real time through a serial port to Arduino board and draw on Nokia 5510 screen.